12 essential life areas to focus on if you want to create your dream life

 Start at the top and move clockwise around the circle.
 Or don’t.
 That’s just how MY brain works.

-What are the 12 essential life areas?
+What are the 12 essential life areas to focus on when creating your dream life?

 When you step back and look at them as a whole, you might start to see patterns that explain why you feel the way you do, whether you’re feeling stuck, restless, energized, fulfilled, or any of the other feelings that pass through you from one moment to the next.